-Russell Lee Phillips, nicknamed “Bubby” due to his stature, was born on March 6th, 1969 in Charlotte, North Carolina to Robert and Sadie Phillips.
-He was one of four children, and was likely the youngest.
+Russell Lee Phillips, nicknamed “Bubby” due to his stature, was born on March 6th, 1969 in Charlotte, North Carolina to Robert and Sadie Phillips as the last of their four children.
 From the get-go, Russell, who eventually settled down in Mint Hill, a suburb of Charlotte, was a fan of racing, and after running the local short tracks for a couple of years, he moved up to the NASCAR Sportsman Series in 1990.

 Sources vary as to what Russell did by trade, some stating that he worked as a car detailer for James Finch’s Busch team and others stating that he worked for his father’s trucking business.
 It’s possible he did both at different points.

 Russell volunteered for the Mint Hill Fire Department when he found the time.
 Russell was often seen as a squeamish gentle giant by his co-workers.
 In fact, several of them recounted that Russell preferred to direct traffic during high-alarm calls due to the possibility of coming across fatalities, though he would immediately gear up and venture inside if left with no other options.
 Russell also offered his services to a local racing school on occasion and served as the Youth Pastor at his local Baptist church.

 During one of his first Sportsman starts, Russell met Jennifer, a young lady wandering the Charlotte pit area during an autograph session.
 The two eventually married in 1993.
 They appear to have had no children.